httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 Much of the value of HTTP is in its generic semantics -- that is, the protocol elements defined by HTTP are potentially applicable to every resource, not specific to a particular context.
 Application-specific semantics are best expressed in message content and in header fields, not status codes or methods (although the latter do have generic semantics that relate to application state).

 This generic/application-specific split allows a HTTP message to be handled by common software (e.g., HTTP servers, intermediaries, client implementations, and caches) without understanding the specific application.
-It also allows people to leverage their knowledge of HTTP semantics without special-casing them for a particular application.
+It also allows people to leverage their knowledge of HTTP semantics without specialising them for a particular application.

 Therefore, applications that use HTTP MUST NOT re-define, refine or overlay the semantics of generic protocol elements such as methods, status codes or existing header fields.
 Instead, they should focus their specifications on protocol elements that are specific to that application; namely their HTTP resources.